michaelboerman/lockdown_severity_index/README.md

 The code is ordered numerically and roughly follows this outline:
 - `010_compile_kff_data`: read in csv from each date containing 18 categories.
 Merges similar categories together and cleans up similar levels within each category.
 Formats and exports as csv in long form.
 - `012_gather_populations`: read in csv with US Census 2020 state population estimates.
 Format and export as csv.
-- `020_categorical_plots`: reorders category levels and assigns severity score to each level
+- `020_categorical_plots`: reorders category levels and assigns severity score to each level *now deprecated in favor of individual scripts*

 ## Acknowledgments
-I'd like to thank Alessandro Barbarino for input and mentorship, and Jaclyn Lee for help problem solving code.
+I'd like to thank Alessandro Barbarino for input and mentorship, and Jaclyn Lee for help problem-solving code.
 The lockdown data originate from the [Kaiser Family Foundation](https://www.kff.org/report-section/state-covid-19-data-and-policy-actions-policy-actions/).
 Thank you for making your [data publicly available!](https://github.com/KFFData/COVID-19-Data/tree/kff_master/State%20Policy%20Actions/State%20Social%20Distancing%20Actions)